2025

 Fall and Winter 2019

-- Saturdays, 12-4PM starting after Thanksgiving, Clarendon Heritage will be holding a Holiday Market to raise funds for the Chapel restoration.
-Details
+- Clarendon Heritage held a Holiday Market to raise funds for the Chapel restoration.

-- October 8th, 2018 a Presentation was made to Tow Hall with positive feedback by Selectman and attendees.
-Read: Rutland Herald
+- Presented about the chapel restoration plans on October 8th, 2018 at the Clarendon Town Hall, with positive feedback by Selectman and attendees.
+Read the Rutland Herald and the Presentation.

 - October 6th, 2018 Volunteer Day